What is the Role of an Audio Recording Engineer? | Recording Engineer

 • Vocally produce

-• Coach them on different takes
+• Coach on different takes

 • Suggest adding different sounds

-• Subtract sounds.
+• Subtract sounds

-Creating space for each instrument to have its own place in the mix is where an Engineers ear comes into play.
+Creating space for each instrument to have its own place in the mix is where an Engineers ear for music comes into play.
 The great thing about this is that you can never go wrong with trying these things out.

 This comes in time with knowing how the client works and adjusting to how they like to get things done.